HOME | THE ACADEMY

 It all started with admiration.
 Bruce Lee, Jackie Chan, Jet Li, and other martial arts movie stars made a huge impression on me.
 It seemed that what they did was impossible.
 Their abilities were beyond any I could hope to achieve.
 The seed was planted.
 I didn't realize where it would lead, but I thank them all now for showing me what was in fact possible.

-When I was older I finally realized that kung fu was what I had been searching for.
+When I was older, I finally realized that kung fu was what I had been searching for.
 I started with Northern Eagle Claw for a few short months under Sarah Gelhorn.
-During that time I was introduced to tai chi and push hands.
+During that time, I was introduced to tai chi and push hands.
 Eventually I found Sigung Norman Smith, Sifu Jamal, Sifu Eric, Sifu Billy, and Sifu Denise of the Nothern Shaolin Academy.
 They are now a major part of my life and always will be.
-Their dedication and ability continues to be inspirational, and I certainly found my challenge.
+Their dedication and ability continue to be inspirational, and I certainly found my challenge.

 As a beginner in the Chinese martial arts, you will have to learn humility before all else.
 I was eager to advance.
 Everything was too easy.
 I wanted it all.
 The more I wanted the next thing, the more my teachers made me practice the basics.
 I believe this is the main reason why Chinese kung fu is not the most popular martial arts style.
 It is very difficult to endure.
 You must completely give in to the teachers and realize that only they can recognize when you are ready to move on.
 Make no mistake - this takes extreme patience on the part of the teacher as well.
 Not every school can offer this.
 I was very lucky to find the Northern Shaolin Academy.